Thailand-EU Voluntary Partnership Agreement

-Forests make an important contribution to Thailand’s economy and provide jobs and livelihoods to local people.
-Less than one-third of Thailand’s land is forested.
+Although forests make a small contribution to Thailand’s economy, the sector provides jobs and livelihoods in many rural areas.
+About one third of Thailand’s land is forested.
 Timber is mainly grown by smallholders on private and public lands.
-The 12th National Economic and Social Development Plan promotes an increase of forest cover to 40%.
+The 12th National Economic and Social Development Plan promotes an increase of forest cover to 40% through smallholder plantings.

 Half of Thailand’s forests are protected and there are strong restrictions on industrial logging.
 The wood processing industry is well developed.
 This combined with growing demand for timber has meant that Thailand has become a major importer of timber, including from neighbouring countries with higher deforestation rates such as Cambodia, Malaysia (Sarawak) and Myanmar.
-Two thirds of Thailand's imports are paper products.
+With the log export ban issued in Myanmar in 2014, Thailand has compensated its teak demand by using domestic production and lookalike species from Africa.
+Two thirds of Thailand's imports are however paper products.

-According to COMTRADE data, in 2014, the value of Thailand’s exports of wood and paper products to the EU was USD 267 million — or six percent of Thailand’s total exports of wood and paper products.
+According to UN Comtrade data, in 2014, the value of Thailand’s exports of wood and paper products to the EU was USD 267 million — or six percent of Thailand’s total exports of wood and paper products.

 What is a VPA?